 Looking to supercharge your future?
-The strategic alliance between General Motors, GM dealers, and over 50 carefully selected colleges like Wayne Community College will prepare you for a career in the ever-changing, fast-paced automotive service industry as GM Certified Service Technician.
+The General Motors Automotive Service Education Program is a strategic alliance between General Motors, GM dealers, and over 50 carefully selected colleges like Wayne Community College that will prepare you for a career in the ever-changing, fast-paced automotive service industry as a GM Certified Service Technician.
 Through a combination of class and lab, you will be provided advanced automotive technical training, which is combined with a strong academic foundation in math, electronics, and analytical skills.
 Earn while you learn in a GM dealership.
 You will receive an hourly wage and be assigned to an experienced technician who will guide and supervise your training.

 GM is the world’s largest automotive manufacturer.
 The benefits of working with the best include access to the latest in equipment, technology and automotive design.